-It is not necessary that a society sees stratification on the basis of caste or race.
-Sometimes this difference of power and rights exist on the basis of sex also.
-Males and females are given rights differently in a society, which has been discouraged strongly by some of the sociologists like Karl Marx and Lalacau.
+A society doesn’t need to see stratification based on caste or race.
+Sometimes this difference of power and rights exist based on sex also.
+Males and females are given rights differently in a society, which has been discouraged strongly by some of the sociologists like Karlmax and Lalacau.
 Ogburn and Nimkoff were some of the sociologists who defined Stratification as the process in which people are assigned rights or power in an order from high to low order.
-Melvin Tumin also agreed to their point of classification done on the basis of power, economic condition, position in society etc.
+Melvin Tumin also agreed to their point of classification done based on power, economic condition, position in society etc.

 Another sociologist Lundberg gave a basic definition in which he said Stratification is distinguishing people in the name of power and termed them as two categories via lower and higher.

-DETAILS OF THE WAY IN WHICH SOCIETY IS CLASSIFIED OR STRATIFIED
+DETAILS OF HOW SOCIETY IS CLASSIFIED OR STRATIFIED

 - Economic condition- There has always been a barrier between rich and poor people.
 The amount a man earns tells his power in society.

-- Social Class- It is a classification which is done both on the basis of economy and caste.
+- Social Class- It is a classification which is done both based on economy and caste.
 It is popularly followed in India.